Best Sleeping Positions for Health: Back, Side & More

 • Most of us don’t stay put while we sleep anyway, changing position on average about a dozen times each night.

-If you’re having trouble sleeping, consult your health care professionals to learn more about ways your can help yourself get more sleep.
+If you’re having trouble sleeping, consult your healthcare professionals to learn more about ways you can help yourself get more sleep.
 You may find some help from natural sleep remedies.
 And find out how to prevent nighttime leg cramps.
-Discover some fun facts about sleep.

 What have you learned about your sleep position?
 Please do share below.
 We’re always learning.